Verizon DSL Router Caught Red-Handed !

 Update December 2010 - I added

-Netgear router and issue a DHCP request.
+another hardwired Windows computer downstream of the Netgar router that issued a DHCP request.
 Boy, did that gum up the works!

 Somehow the DSL modem issued a 192.168.1.x address to it before the